jaimegalanmartinez/UVSplatform/README.md

 - npm - Version used 8.5.5
 - Flutter SDK - Version used: 3.0.1
 - Dart - Version used: 2.17.1
+- Android Studio - Version used: Chipmunk | 2021.2.1 Patch 1

+Also you need to modify the file: uvsp_app/lib/services/http_service.dart and change the value of uriMissionManager to the specific IP address of the PC where is running locally the Mission Manager and Vehicle Manager.
+Example: static const String uriMissionManager = "http://IP:3000"; where IP has the following format: X.X.X.X As default is established my mobile phone network with IP: 192.168.43.74

 ### Instructions
 Here are the detailed instructions to test the prototype: